Collection of personal information

 How your personal information is used

 CS collects your information in order to record and support your participation in the activities you select.
-If ,for example, you subscribe to a service, the information is used to register your subscription preferences and rights, if any, to support or other benefits that may be made available to registered subscribers.
-Your personal information is also used to keep you informed about, and other products and services of CS and selected third parties if you have so opted to receive such communications.
+If ,for example, you subscribe to a service, the information is used to register your subscription preferences and rights, if any, and to support or provide other benefits that may be made available to registered subscribers.
+Your personal information is also used to keep you informed about other products and services of CS and selected third parties, if you have so opted to receive such communications.

-CS may collect information about the use of the Site, such as the types of services used and how many users we receive daily.
+CS may collect information about the use of the Site, such as the types of services used and the total users on a daily basis.
 This information is collected in aggregate form, without identifying any user individually.
-CS may use this aggregate, non-identifying statistical data for statistical analysis, marketing, or similar promotional purposes.
+CS may use this aggregate, non-identifying statistical data for website and service enhancements, statistical analysis, marketing, or similar promotional purposes.